Macaulay Bridge Scholars

 100% of the original cohort were members of minority groups; most were Hispanic or black and a few were immigrants or children of immigrants from countries including India, Yemen and the West African nation of The Gambia.
 Macaulay’s overall enrollment, in comparison, is currently about 50 percent white, 34 percent Asian, 9 percent Hispanic and 7 percent black.

-In 2020, bolstered by our pilot phase of the program, Macaulay Honors College received a generous grant to continue the Bridge Scholars Transfer Program and enrolled a new cohort at the College of Staten Island.
+In 2020, bolstered by our pilot phase of the program, Macaulay Honors College received a generous grant to continue the Bridge Scholars Transfer Program and enrolled a second cohort at the College of Staten Island.

 Carlos Perez Valle '21 (Lehman)“I have always dreamed of a pluralistic and well-rounded college experience.
 This has been made possible thanks to Macaulay where I am able to develop deep learning relationships with my professors, receive personal guidance, and assess and meet my learning/social needs through its various services.
 Best of all, it is a place where I find community despite not being a traditional college student.”